folio-org/okapi/doc/internal-modules.md

 * Okapi starts up, sees that its database is empty, so creates MDs for its internal services and a super-tenant
 * Admin installs and deploys mod-perms, mod-login, and mod-authtoken
-* Admin enables mod-perms and mod-login
+* Admin enables mod-perms and mod-login.
 * Admin posts credentials for the superuser into mod-login, and initial permissions to mod-perms
 * Admin enables mod-authtoken.
 Now the system is locked.
-* Admin logs in with the credentials just posted
+* Admin logs in with the credentials just posted.

 Admin installs and deploys the rest of the modules needed for the installation:

-* Admin creates a real tenant
+* Admin creates a real tenant.
-* Admin enables mod-perms and mod-login for the new tenant
+* Admin enables mod-perms and mod-login for the new tenant.
-* Admin posts credentials for the tenants super-user
+* Admin posts credentials for the tenants super-user.
 * Admin enables mod-authtoken for the tenant.
 Now the tenant is locked.
 * Admin may log in as the super-user for that tenant, and enable the rest of relevant modules.